AmeerTaweel/the-anime-database/README.md

 * Clean, easy-to-use, and responsive design.
 * Display lists of top airing animes, upcoming animes, movie animes and best animes of all time.
 * Uses Vue-Router for navigation.
+* Display all kinds of information about a selected anime.

 ## License